Expert Curation of Genes

 Key points about expert curated data

-- Manually interpreted from peer reviewed publications by COSMIC's team of postdoctoral scientist curators.
+- Manually interpreted from peer reviewed publications by COSMIC's team of postdoctoral level scientist curators.

 - Consists of comprehensive literature curation of selected Census genes at release, followed by subsequent updates.
 (Cancer Gene Census)